illinoistech-itm/jhajek/itmt-430/project-tutorials/application-automation-deployment-with-secrets/Readme.md

 ### Shell Provisioners

 **Note:** The entire setup here is an example, it works, but you will have to modify settings, and add or remove things that are not relevant to your project.
 If you are using Django, then you would remove all the Javascript setup code.
 Nothing here is required and feel free to adjust settings so that they make sense to you.
-Also comment everything you can so you can pass this on to your other group memebrs when you rotate.
+Also comment everything you can so you can pass this on to your other group members when you rotate.

 Now lets take a look at the shell provisioners section of the Packer build template, starting at line 315.
 We will go through each of these and see how we handle creating the application, creating the database, connecting them, securing them, and passing some secrets into them.
-Starting on line 315 we see a `shell proivisioner` that allows us to execute a shell script on our virtual machine images.
+Starting on line 315 we see a `shell provisioner` that allows us to execute a shell script on our virtual machine images.
 This requires us to clone a private GitHub repo where our team code is located.
 The team00 is my sample code.

 ```hcl
   provisioner "shell" {